stefanotorresi/facile-it.github.io/content/blog/eng/angular1-component-a-path-to-angular2.md

 This would have created a **two-way binding** with the component’s parent.
 Whenever the parent would assign a new value, it would be propagated to the child.
 And vice-versa, if the component assigns a new value it will be copied to the parent; this is how a two-way data binding operates.

 This, while helpful, isn’t a very common scenario in my experience.
-That’s why Angular has finally introduced the new prospect of one-way bindings.
+That’s why Angular has finally introduced the new process of one-way bindings.
 These create just a single watch, that watches for changes within the parent and syncs them to the child.
 As a result we gain performance (by cutting in half the amount of watches created) and things become less error "friendly".

 The syntax is similar to the code below: